arohou/screentime/README.md

 - Navigate to /usr/sbin/cron and click Open (hint: you may have to press Command+Shift+. to show hidden files)

 ### Time limit configuration
-The script ships with a default configuration file, called `MinecraftScreentime.conf` and located in the same directory as the script.
+The script ships with a default configuration file, called `MinecraftScreentime.txt` and located in the same directory as the script.
 You can edit that file to specify your own time limits, in minutes.
 For added convenience, the script will also look for a folder shared on iCloud called `MinecraftScreentimeConfig`.
-If this is found, and it contains a `MinecraftScreentime.conf` file, the time limits found in that file will take precedence.
+If this is found, and it contains a `MinecraftScreentime.txt` file, the time limits found in that file will take precedence.
 #### Creating a shared configuration file on iCloud
+You will need a text editor intalled on your device.
+For iOS, a good option is EasyEditText, which integrates with Files.
-On your (the parent's) device (preferably a laptop):
+On your (the parent's) device:
 - In Finder (MacOS) or the Files app (iOS), navigate to iCloud Drive
 - Create a new folder
   - iOS